 - Arrange for a ride and help at home.
 Patients must be driven home by a trusted loved one.
 Due to the effects of anesthesia, limited mobility, and prescription pain medication, someone should stay with the patient for 24 hours.
 After that time, the patient will continue to need assistance with childcare and other daily activities.

 - Check medications and supplements.
 Some items may need to be avoided due to the increased risk of bleeding and bruising.
 Medications and supplements that thin the blood include aspirin, vitamin E, ginko biloba, and prescription blood thinners.

 - Plan ahead for recovery.
 One way to plan for recovery is to move certain necessary items down low.
 Patients may not lift items that weigh more than a few pounds.
 This is comparable to a half-gallon carton of milk.
 Range of motion is also usually limited for a week or two, so reaching overhead may not be possible.
 Another task to handle before surgery is preparing a comfortable space in the house where rest and recovery may take place.
 Prescription medication should be nearby, as well as a phone, water, and plenty of entertainment.

 You will need to take at least one week off from work or school for breast reduction surgery.
 Some women need two weeks, but each situation varies.
 Dr. Brueck will instruct you on follow-up appointments at his Fort Myers office for removing bandages and stitches.

 While you recover, you’ll need to stop physical activity for at least one month after surgery.
 You should also avoid heavy lifting.

-After breast reduction surgery in Fort Myers, Cape Coral, Punta Gorda, FL, you should expect to feel tired and to have breast pain.
+After breast reduction surgery, you should expect to feel tired and to have breast pain.
 This is normal.
 Dr. Brueck will give you an oral painkiller to ease you through the first few days after surgery.